A guide to experimental design

 Sometimes randomization isn’t practical or ethical, so researchers create partially-random or even non-random designs.
 An experimental design where treatments aren’t randomly assigned is called a quasi-experimental design.

-Repeated measures can also refer to an experimental design where an effect emerges over time, and individual responses are measured over time in order to measure this effect as it emerges.
+Within-subjects or repeated measures can also refer to an experimental design where an effect emerges over time, and individual responses are measured over time in order to measure this effect as it emerges.

 |Phone use and sleep||Subjects are randomly assigned a level of phone use (low, medium, or high) and follow that level of phone use throughout the experiment.||Subjects are assigned consecutively to low, medium, and high levels of phone use throughout the experiment, and the order in which they follow these treatments is randomized.|